Tydus/docker-plugin-hostnic/README.md

 ```

 ## Additional Notes:
+0. It is **strongly recommended** to run it directly on host (v.s. in a container).
+Otherwise, it may cause dependency problem while restarting docker daemon and make it *very slow* to reboot a server.
 1. If the `--ip` argument is not passed when running container, docker will assign an ip to the container, so please pass the `--ip` argument and ensure that the ip do not conflict with other containers.
 2. Network config persistent is in `/etc/docker/hostnic/config.json`.
 3. If your host only have one nic, please not use this plugin.
-If you binding the only nic to container, your host will lost network connectivity.
+If you bind the only nic to a container, your host will lose network connectivity.